OlegBadunenko/sf-panel-1st-2nd-gen/book-examples.md

 # xtsf1g2g Illustration and Replication

 In this article, the functionality of the commands **xtsf1g** and **xtsf2g** is showcased.
-At the same time, the code provided below can be used to replicate the results in the chapter:
+At the same time, the code provided below can be used to replicate the results presented in the chapter:

 Stochastic frontier analysis in Stata: using existing and coding new commands in “Handbook of Research Methods and Applications in Empirical